Dorothy F. Schmidt College of Arts & Letters

 Charles E. Schmidt College of Science

-In addition to the six academic departments in the College-Biological Sciences, Chemistry and Biochemistry, Geosciences, Mathematical Sciences, Physics and Psychology, there is a group of strong interdisciplinary and sub-disciplinary research centers engaged in cutting edge research.
-These include: The Center for Complex Systems and Brain Sciences, the Center for Molecular Biology and Biotechnology, the Center for Geo-Information Sciences, the Florida Center for Environmental Studies, the Center for Cryptology and Information Security, the Center for Biological and Materials Physics, and the Center of Excellence in Biomedical and Marine Biotechnology.
+In addition to the eight academic departments in the College – Biological Sciences, Chemistry and Biochemistry, Exercise Science and Health Promotion, Geosciences, Mathematical Sciences, Physics, Psychology and Urban and Regional Planning – there is a group of strong interdisciplinary and sub-disciplinary research centers engaged in cutting-edge research.
+These include: The Center for Complex Systems and Brain Sciences, the Center for Molecular Biology and Biotechnology, the Center for Urban and Environmental Solutions, the Center for Geo-Information Sciences, the Center for Environmental Studies, the Center for Cryptology and Information Security, and the Center for Biological and Materials Physics.

 Research and scholarship are central to the mission of the College and play vital roles in the life of FAU's Charles E. Schmidt College of Science.
-External research funding, the great majority of it coming from Federal agencies such as the National Science Foundation and the National Institutes of Health, underwrites major programs of research by faculty and students.
-Science faculty members throughout the college have developed state-of-the-art research programs in diverse disciplines and important new interdisciplinary areas.
-Faculty have active collaborations that extend not only across FAU's colleges but also to local research institutions such as Scripps Florida, the Torrey Pines Institute for Molecular Studies, and the Max Planck Institute Florida, as well as affiliations with national laboratories such as Los Alamos and Oak Ridge National Laboratories, and international collaborations that span the globe.
+External research funding, the great majority of it coming from federal agencies such as the National Science Foundation and the National Institutes of Health, underwrites major research programs by faculty and students.
+Science faculty have active collaborations that extend not only across FAU’s colleges but also to prestigious research institutions, such as UF Scripps Biomedical Research, and the Max Planck Florida Institute for Neuroscience, as well as affiliations with national laboratories such as the Air Force Research Laboratory, Los Alamos and Oak Ridge National Laboratories, and international collaborations that span the globe.

 The Graduate College